US charges Turkey's Halkbank with violating Iran sanctions | DW | 15.10.2019

 US prosecutors on Tuesday filed criminal charges against Turkey's state-run Halkbank for allegedly taking part in a multibillion-dollar scheme to evade sanctions on Iran.

+The indictment comes after the US slapped sanctions on Turkey on Monday over its military offensive against Kurdish fighters in northeastern Syria.

-"High-ranking government officials in Iran and Turkey participated in and protected this scheme," prosecutors of the Southern District of New York said in a 45-page indictment.
+"High-ranking government officials in Iran and Turkey participated in and protected this scheme," prosecutors of the Southern District of New York said in a 45-page indictment, which was set op to move billions of dollars of Iranian oil revenue illegally.

 The scheme allegedly took place between 2012 and 2016.
 Prosecutors said it mostly involved masking money transfers as gold sales to work around sanctions imposed by the US on Iran.